Joel Greenblatt: Magic Formula Investing

-Greenblatt's book The Little Book that Beats the Market (Wiley, 2005 & 2010) introduced the investment strategy of "magic formula investing", a method for determining which stocks to buy: "cheap and good companies" with a high earnings yield and a high return on invested capital.
+Greenblatt's book The Little Book That Beats the Market (Wiley, 2005 & 2010) introduced the investment strategy of "magic formula investing", a method for determining which stocks to buy: "cheap and good companies" with a high earnings yield and a high return on invested capital.
 His strategy is featured in The Guru Investor by John P. Reese.
 Several studies from around the world have found Greenblat's formula tends to result in long-term outperformance relative to market averages, but is also associated with significantly higher short-term volatility and sharper drawdowns due to his concentrated approach of 20–30 stocks.

+In October 2009, Greenblatt launched a website for Formula Investing, providing an online tool that follows the investment strategy described in his book.

+Author

+Greenblatt’s first book, You Can Be a Stock Market Genius: Uncover the Secret Hiding Places of Stock Market Profits, was released in 1997.
+Greenblatt published his second book, The Little Book That Beats the Market in 2005, a New York Times Best-Seller that sold over 300,000 copies.
+After the 2008 financial crisis, The Little Book was updated and re-released in 2010 as The Little Book that Still Beats the Market.

+Greenblatt’s book, The Big Secret for the Small Investor: A New Route to Long-Term Investment Success, was released in 2011.

+In 2020, Greenblatt shared an investor’s perspective on building an economy that works for all in his book Common Sense: The Investor’s Guide to Equality, Opportunity, and Growth.

 Philanthropy

+In 2002, Greenblatt donated $2.5 million to P.S.
+65Q, a public elementary school in the borough of Queens, whose students come largely from the neighborhood's South American and South Asian immigrant communities.
+This investment was equal to about $1,000 per student per year over five years.

 In 2006, Greenblatt co-founded the Success Academy Charter Schools, then known as the Harlem Success Academy Charter School, an elementary school in the city's historically African-American neighborhood.

+He has also served on the boards of the Institute for Student Achievement and the Davidson School of the Jewish Theological Seminary.

 During 2007 and 2008, Joel Greenblatt, Robert Goldstein and Gary Curhan created a website, inspired by the Value Investors Club, to spur idea sharing in order to advance cancer research.
 The $1 million Gotham Prize for Cancer Research was awarded in 2008 to Alexander Varshavsky for trying to find a potentially vulnerable feature of cancer cells that won't change during tumor progression.

 Greenblatt is a founding Master Player of the Portfolios with Purpose virtual stock trading contest.